tvarovski/MutationLoadAssess/README.md

 Then I downloaded the resulting table files and used them for further filtering and analysis with my custom python script / Jupyter Notebook.

 ### Haplotype Caller
 First, I decided to run a Beta Spark version of Haplotype Caller for distributed computation([HaplotypeCallerSpark](https://gatk.broadinstitute.org/hc/en-us/articles/360037433931-HaplotypeCallerSpark-BETA-)) to save on processing time since the production version of the [HaplotypeCaller](https://gatk.broadinstitute.org/hc/en-us/articles/360036452392-HaplotypeCaller) doesn't have such functionality.
-The results should be nontheless comparable.
-To run varaint discovery, one can use the command below:
+The results should be nonetheless comparable.
+To run variant discovery, one can use the command below:

 ```bash
 $ gatk --java-options "-Xmx4g" HaplotypeCaller --native-pair-hmm-threads 16 -ERC GVCF \